winduum/winduum-docs/docs/docs/components/form.md

+---
+description: "Provides a basic way to validate your form and show feedback to your users with native HTML5 form validation.
+Use attributes such as pattern to add other…"
+---

 # Form
 Provides a basic way to validate your form and show feedback to your users with native HTML5 form validation.
 Use attributes such as [pattern](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/pattern) to add other validation rules.